CallanTME/CallanTME.github.io/skills.md

 - Experienced with C# in Unity.
 - I have developed a web app using Java and Vaadin framework, with an SQL database.
+- Very experienced with Matlab and Simulink across a range of uses, especially signal processing
 - Machine learning and data science with Python

 <hr>